- Swedish Railway Models

 Introduced in 1982, the 760 4-door sedan was the new flagship of the range (the 240 series was upgraded at the same time); with the 4-cylinder model, the 740 being introduced in 1984.
 Estate versions of both models appeared in 1985, as well as the exclusive 780 2-door coupé.
 Just as the 140 series developed into the 240 series, the 740/760 series developed into the 940/960 series in 1990.
 Very few changes had occurred before then.

-- Minichamps has advertised the 740 as a 4-door sedan and 5-door estate, each in an assortment of four colours, and representing the 1986 body-shapes.
+- Minichamps has produced the 740 as a 4-door sedan and 5-door estate, each in an assortment of four colours, and representing the 1986 body-shapes.

 Introduced in 1991, the 850 was in some ways the intended replacement for the now ageing 240 series (the 260 had been superseded by the 760).
-The design has won numerous awards, but the sedan was short-lived being withdrawn at about the time that the estate was relabelled V70!
+The design has won numerous awards, but the sedan was short-lived.
+The estate was rebranded the V70, but this label lent itself to two significant rebuilds (completely new body-shapes); the sedan became the S70, but only for a short period.

 - Wiking produces a model of the 850 estate in a few basic liveries.
 This body design is also suitable for the early V70, but note that with the exception of a few Nordic specifications, the V70 should have a spoiler over the rear window that the 850 didn’t!
-This is the most modern model of a Swedish car!
+This, until 2023, was the most modern model of a Swedish car!

 These cars are not of Swedish manufacture, but are models of imported designs that carry authentic Swedish liveries.
 The list is not exhaustive; suggested additions must be supported with a photo of the model!